OmarBedawi/myMovies/static/readMe_files/testing/testing.md

     2. As a First Time Visitor, I want to be able to easily navigate throughout the application to find content.

         1. The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
-        2. When the visitor is logged in, clicking the logo is always directing the user to the collection/home page.
+        2. When the visitor is logged in, clicking the logo is always directing the user to his collection page.

     3. As a First Time Visitor, I want to easily be able to add new films.